DaneWeber/presentations/PsychologicalSafety/PsychologicalSafety.md

 How we communicate and work together matters.

-We need to enable every team member to fully engage.
+We need to enable every team member to fully engage without fear.